Doteveryone/diversity-tool-microsite/survey-your-organisation/index.md

 When sending out the form it’s important that you are clear why you are asking these questions and that you address potential concerns.

-Our research shows us that responders concerns fall into the following categories:
+Our research shows us that responders’ concerns fall into the following categories:
 - wanting to know why personal questions are being asked
 - wanting to understand exactly how the data will be stored and used, which may affect how they choose to answer
 - wanting to have some control over revealing personal information publicly even if it’s done in aggregate

 We chose to prioritise the individual’s right to protect their privacy when visualising data.
-Read more about [how we did it and what that means](/protecting-individuals-privacy).
+Read more about <a href="/protecting-individuals-privacy" target="_blank">how we did it and what that means</a>.

 ### Downsides of using a Google Form